Democracy in China: Mao era

 The Chinese People's Political Consultative Conference (CPPCC) was the primary government body through which the CCP sought to incorporate non-CCP elements into the political system pursuant to principles of New Democracy.
 On September 29, 1949, the CPPCC unanimously adopted the Common Program as the basic political program for the country following the success of the Chinese Communist Revolution.
 The Common Program defined China as a new democratic country which would practice a people's democratic dictatorship led by the proletariat and based on an alliance of workers and peasants which would unite all of China's democratic classes (defined as those opposing imperialism, feudalism, and bureaucratic capitalism and favoring an independent China).

+The Hungarian Revolution of 1956 and its suppression prompted debated within the CCP and among non-institutional actors like students and cultural workers.
+The CCP viewed the events of the revolution in context of its concern with the Soviet de-Stalinization of 1956 and the sort of problems along the lines of the Eastern European uprisings that China might eventually have to face.
+A group that included Liu Shaoqi, major figures in the press, and the membership of the democratic parties, contended that the three risks of "subjectivism, sectarianism, and bureaucratism" should be opposed through a process of "Big Democracy" that increased the people's participation in party-state institutions.
+Mao expressed a view of "Big Democracy" in which the people would check institutions not through being incorporated into them, but through acting against them through popular protest, strikes, and agitation.

 The Cultural Revolution promoted political empowerment of ordinary Chinese people, according to academic Dongping Han.
 Prior to the Cultural Revolution, rural production team leaders were appointed by village leaders (who had themselves been appointed by commune leaders).
 In his fieldwork in Jimo, academic Dongping Han found that production team leaders during the Cultural Revolution were elected by team members to one year terms as part of what Han describes as a rising democratic consciousness among ordinary people.
 In her analysis, academic Liu Yu distinguishes the concepts of "liberal" and "democracy," which she views as too often tied together.
 Liu's view is that during the Cultural Revolution, China was "extremely democratic" while also being "extremely illiberal".